 Players classify the ranks into tiers.
 Generally, players exhibit the same behaviors as other players in their ranks, with some exceptions.
 For instance, “MGs” are typically familiar with the economy system for the first four rounds, meaning minimal team communication is required.

 “Silvers” are at the bottom of the food chain.
 It’s the rank where players are total beginners and there’s little to no strategy involved in gameplay.
 This range of ranks is where smurfs (higher-ranked players on alternate accounts) are commonly found.
 Escaping the Silver division is particularly challenging for newer players because of this.

 “Novas” sit in the middle of the bell curve as they’re beginning to learn more and more about the game, such as economy, spray patterns, smokes, and pop-flashes.
 The upper Nova ranks act as the true checkpoint for being above average.
 Players who are “all aim and no brain” are most commonly found in Nova, meaning that they can aim their gun and kill enemies but lack the game sense to improve.

 Players with “Master Guardian” in their rank are generally more advanced.
 They already have knowledge of sprays, economic buy trends, site execution with utility, and retake coordination.
 Moving up anywhere past the MG ranks requires perfecting your skills, learning from your mistakes, and making incremental changes to your playstyle for improvement.

 Anything above DMG (LE through GE) is where the elite of Counter-Strike reside.
 These guys are really, really good at finding ways to kill you.

-How do I rank up?
+How do I rank up in CS:GO?